Mark Antony

 Character Profile – At a Glance

-• Role: Caesar's closest friend and ally, the play's most accomplished orator, and the man whose funeral oration in 3.2 turns Rome against the conspirators in a single afternoon — and whose triumvirate with Octavius ends the republic the conspiracy claimed to defend.
+• Role: Caesar's closest friend and the play's finest orator.
+His funeral speech in A3S2 turns Rome against the conspirators in a single afternoon.

-• Key Actions: Watches the crown ceremony at the Lupercal in 1.2; arrives at the Senate after Caesar's death and ritually shakes the conspirators' bloody hands in 3.1; delivers the funeral oration in 3.2 that turns the city; sits at the proscription table in 4.1; commands the field at Philippi alongside Octavius in 5.1; speaks the eulogy "This was a man" over Brutus's body in 5.5.
+• Key Actions: Runs the Lupercal race in A1S2; comes to the Senate after the murder and shakes the conspirators' bloody hands in A3S1; delivers the funeral oration in A3S2 that turns the city; sits at the proscription table in A4S1; commands at Philippi beside Octavius in A5S1; speaks the "This was a man" eulogy over Brutus's body in A5S5.

 • Famous Quote: